ome/devspace/README.md

 # Getting started

-Devspace is a Continuous Integration tools managed by Jenkins CI providing an automation framework that runs repeated jobs.
+Devspace is a Continuous Integration tool managed by Jenkins CI providing an automation framework that runs repeated jobs.
 The default deployment initializes a Jenkins CI master with a predefined set of jobs.